-Results: Compared with the model group, there was a significant decrease in the levels of FBG, blood lipids (TG, TC, LDL and ox-LDL), KI, 24 h urinary protein, Cr and BUN, and significant increase in body weight in AC2-26 group (p < 0.001).
-There was a marked decrease in TNF- α , IL-6, IL-1 β , and IL-18 levels, as well as levels of mRNA and protein expressions of p38MAPK, NF- κ BP6 and ANXA1 in AC2-26 group when compared with the model group (p < 0.001).
+Results: Compared with the model group, there was a significant decrease in the levels of FBG, triglyceride (TG), total cholesterol (TC), low-density lipoprotein (LDL), high-density lipoprotein (HDL), oxidized LDL (ox-LDL), as well as in 24 h urinary protein, creatinine (Cr) and blood urea nitrogen (BUN), but a significant increase in body weight in AC2-26 group (p < 0.001).
+There was a significant decrease in TNF- α , IL-6, IL-1 β , and IL-18 levels, as well as in mRNA levels and protein expressions of p38MAPK, NF- κ BP6, ANXA1 in AC2-26 group when compared with the model group (p < 0.001).

-Conclusion: ANXA1 is the target gene of p38MAPK, and mimetic peptide Ac2-26 alleviates renal inflammation by suppressing p38MAPK/NF- κ B pathway, thus improving renal function in diabetic mice models.
-This finding suggests a probable approach to developing an effective treatment for renal inflammation in diabetic renal injury.
+Conclusion: Annexin A1 is the target gene of p38MAPK.
+Annexin A1 mimetic peptide Ac2-26 alleviates renal inflammation by suppressing p38MAPK/NF- κ B pathway, thus improving renal function in the diabetic mice model.
+Hence, the findings of this study provide a potential avenue for the development of an effective treatment for renal disease in diabetics.

-Keywords: Renal inflammatory injury, Annexin A1, p38, Mitogen-activated protein kinases, Nuclear factor-kappa B
+Keywords: Diabetic mice model, Renal inflammatory injury, Annexin A1, p38 Mitogen-activated protein kinases, Nuclear factor-kappa B